Donald Cerrone: Ultimate Fighting Championship

 In October 2010, World Extreme Cagefighting merged with the Ultimate Fighting Championship.
 As part of the merger, all WEC fighters were transferred to the UFC.

 Cerrone faced Paul Kelly on February 5, 2011, at UFC 126, replacing an injured Sam Stout.
-Cerrone defeated Kelly via tapout due to a rear naked choke.
+He won the fight via submission due to a rear naked choke.
 For their performance, both fighters earned Fight of the Night honors.

 Cerrone was expected to face Mac Danzig on June 11, 2011, at UFC 131.
 However, Danzig was forced out of the bout with a chest injury and replaced by promotional newcomer Vagner Rocha.
 Cerrone won the fight via unanimous decision.

 Cerrone was expected to face Paul Taylor on August 14, 2011, at UFC on Versus 5, replacing an injured John Makdessi.
 However, Taylor was forced out of the bout with a foot injury and replaced by Charles Oliveira.
 Cerrone won the fight via TKO three minutes into the opening round, earning Knockout of Night honors for the performance.

 Cerrone faced Dennis Siver on October 29, 2011, at UFC 137, replacing Sam Stout.
 Cerrone defeated Siver via first round submission, earning Submission of the Night honors.

 Cerrone next faced Nate Diaz at UFC 141 on December 30, 2011.
 He lost the back-and-forth fight via unanimous decision, in a performance that earned both participants Fight of the Night honors.
 Despite knocking Diaz off of his feet multiple times with leg kicks, Cerrone could not offset the volume punches from Diaz, as Diaz landed 82% of the strikes he threw en route to his victory over Cerrone.
 On his loss to Diaz Cerrone stated, "You know instinct, I think that's the thing a lot of people aren't doing.
 That's where I made the mistake in my last fight, is, you need to learn to turn your brain off and just go by reactions.
 Don't go in there and try and think and do things and fight with your brain, because that's the thing, I got angry and tried to kill him, and when you try to go [too] hard you just can't do it."

 Cerrone was expected to face Yves Edwards on May 15, 2012, at UFC on Fuel TV: The Korean Zombie vs. Poirier.
 However, Edwards was forced from the bout with an injury and replaced by Jeremy Stephens.
 Cerrone defeated Stephens by unanimous decision.

 Cerrone fought Melvin Guillard on August 11, 2012, at UFC 150.
 He won the fight via knockout in the first round.
 The performance earned Cerrone Knockout of the Night and Fight of the Night honors.

 Cerrone faced Anthony Pettis on January 26, 2013, at UFC on Fox 6.
-Pettis won the fight by TKO in the first round, finishing Cerrone with a kick to the body.
+He lost the fight by TKO in the first round after Pettis finished him with a kick to the body.
 This marked the first time in his career that Cerrone lost via strikes.